LordArugula/TwoPlayerGame/README.md

 # TwoPlayerGame
 A simple two player bullet hell Android game developed in Java.

+Features a two-player co-op mode where both players work together to defeat a boss enemy.

 # CS 453 Assignment 5: Design a Two-Player Game App

 ## Requirements